In this post, you’re going to learn exactly how (and how often) to groom your Golden Retriever step by step.

 Gather Your Grooming Supplies

-The first step in grooming your Golden Retriever is to get your supplies ready.
+The first step in grooming your Golden Retriever is to get your grooming tools ready.

 Doing this before you start grooming your dog will make this process go a lot faster and easier, especially if your dog doesn’t like to be groomed.